nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Undo the latest change made to the task list.
 Format: `undo`

-> * Allows undo to up to 100 previous changes to the task list
+> * Allows undo to up to unlimited previous changes to the task list

 #### Redo previous action(s): `redo`
 Redo the latest change that was reverted using undo.
 Format: `redo`

-> * Allows redo to up to 100 consecutive undo operations done
+> * Allows redo to up to unlimited consecutive undo operations done
 > * Does not work if the undo command was not used just before this command

 #### Viewing help : `help`